 \subsection{Dynamic Multi-Modal Data Fusion}

-Based on a model uncertainty perspective, a type of SMC-based BDEMM algorithm is proposed for robust multi-modal data fusion (RMMDF) in dynamic systems \cite{liu2021robust}.
-Such an RMMDF approach employs a set of candidate models, each representing a hypothesis on which modality (modalities) fails (fail).
-Once a modality failure happens, the RMMDF approach will down-weight the candidate models associated with the failing modality (or modalities) promptly, while simultaneously up-weighting the other candidate models, a property given by the underlying Bayesian formulism of BDEMM.
+From the viewpoint of model uncertainty, a type of SMC-based BDEMM algorithm is introduced for robust multi-modal data fusion (RMMDF) in dynamic systems \cite{liu2021robust}.
+The RMMDF approach utilizes a set of candidate models, each representing a hypothesis on modality failure (or failures).
+When a modality failure arises, the RMMDF approach quickly down-weights the candidate models connected with the failing modality (or modalities) and simultaneously enhances the weights of other candidate models.
+This behavior is due to the Bayesian formulation of BDEMM.